-5. PA Instructional Certificate
+5. PA Educational Specialist for SLP

-The Pennsylvania Department of Education (PDE) requires all speech-language pathologists (SLPs) to earn the PA Instructional Certificate I if they wish to work in the schools.
-This certificate is different from the Certificate of Clinical Competence (CCC-SLP) issued by ASHA, and it requires students to meet competencies in education and linguistics along with communicative disorders.
-The courses which allow students to meet this requirement were listed above in Table 4 under Additional Curriculum Requirements.
-A checklist summarizing all requirements is provided on the next page in Table 5.
+The Pennsylvania Department of Education (PDE) requires all speech-language pathologists (SLPs) to earn the Educational Specialist Certificate for SLP if they wish to work in the schools.
+This certificate is different from the Certificate of Clinical Competence (CCC-SLP) issued b y ASHA, and it requires students to meet competencies in education and linguistics along with speech-language pathology.